Skip to Content

 3. Synergies Realization and Tracking:

-Leadership engagement, especially from the Chief Procurement Officer (CPO), is critical.
-The CPO should be involved from the early M&A due diligence phase to help define synergy targets and align on a clear implementation roadmap.
-A well-structured and proactively managed procurement synergy realization plan enables the CPO and the broader procurement organization to maximize deal value and deliver sustainable results across the newly integrated enterprise.
+In particular, the Chief Procurement Officer (CPO) should be involved from the due diligence phase to define targets and guide the implementation roadmap.
+Ultimately, a well-structured synergy realization plan enables procurement teams to maximize deal value and deliver sustainable results across the newly integrated enterprise.

 Get started on your procurement transformation journey today